olliefr/go-docker-example/README.md

-# Goland in Docker Example
+# Go in Docker Example

-A (naive) key-value store example for Docker's Getting Started with Golang tutorial.
+A (naive) key-value store example for Docker's _Getting Started with Go_ tutorial.

 Copyright Oliver Frolovs 2020, released under the Apache 2.0 license.